elu1652/Tomasulo-Simulator/README.md

 - Branch misprediction recovery with PC redirect and younger-instruction flush
 - Cycle-by-cycle debug output
 - Instruction timing table and branch prediction summary
+- Prediction Analysis mode for comparing all branch predictors on the same input program
 - `trace.json` export for visualization
 - Browser visualizer for stepping through trace snapshots
 - Local Flask backend for running assembly from the browser